 - Don’t gloss over their faults.
 People aren’t perfect, and your personas shouldn’t embody an idealized version of your audience.
 Instead, try to envision their quirks and challenges (e.g., financial constraints, time, fears).

 Like all good things, developing compelling buyer personas takes practice.
-By refining this technique, you’ll foster a stronger understanding of the audience to whom you’re marketing.
-Equipped with details about that audience, it becomes much easier to create resonant content that speaks directly to their professional pain points and offers beneficial solutions that orient your brand as a trusted subject matter expert.
+By refining this technique, you’ll foster a stronger understanding of your audience, making it easier to create resonant content that speaks directly to their professional pain points and offers beneficial solutions that orient your brand as a trusted subject matter expert.
 This enables you to more aptly shepherd prospective buyers through the awareness and consideration stages of their buyer’s journey and into the decision phase, bringing them closer to buying your product or solution.